Covid-19 coronavirus: Kiwi tech leader bombs

 • Kiwi tech star Vend on hiring spree, targets $1b valuation

-It's all useful and well-meant, but half0way through the lockdown, you might just be getting the teeniest bit over it.
+It's all useful and well-meant, but halfway through the lockdown, you might just be getting the teeniest bit over it.

 If so, Auckland man Ben Gracewood has the tonic.